 Yes, it can be tough to keep up with changing event trends.
 But we haven’t known our event customers to shy away from a challenge.
 In fact, the fast pace of this industry and the demand for creativity are some of the things event professionals love most about their jobs.
 Trying to stay ahead of your competitors and on top of the latest trends can be downright exciting.

 Last year, we shared some key event trends for 2019, as predicted by Canadian event and festival organizers.
 That was one of our most popular blog posts of the year.
 Clearly, trends are a hot topic for event industry professionals.
-So there was no question that we would have to produce a 2020 edition.
+So there was no question that we would have to produce a 2020 round-up of event trends.

 Once again, we asked some of our favourite events customers and partners to share their predictions.
-From virtual event planning to networking for fresh ideas, here is what they had to say about event trends for 2020:
+From virtual event planning to networking for fresh ideas, here is what they had to say about 2020 event trends:

 “Researching some of the anticipated festival trends for 2020, I decided to take a step back and delve into a possible reason why these trends exist in the first place.
 This had me thinking about an unlikely origin for event trends: networking groups.